UltraStar-Deluxe/format/spec.md

 where all values are concatenated by commas in order of occurrence.
 In this way the order of multi-valued headers is significant.

-Empty values within a multi-valued header can be removed without changing semantics.
+Implementations MAY remove whitespace around individual values of a multi-valued header without changing sematics.
+Implementations MAY also remove empty values in a multi-valued header without changing semantics.

 > [!WARNING]
 >